Path analysis functions

 4 | 0 | Purchase | View live streams | 2 | 3 | 90

-4 | 0 | View live streams| Cancel the order | 3 | 4 | 60
+4 | 0 | View live streams | Cancel the order | 3 | 4 | 60

 (15 rows)

-Example 4: Get the event series for a specific session
+Example 4: Get session event series

 SELECT